marcelotduarte/cx_Freeze/README.md

 If you need help you can also ask on the [discussion](https://github.com/marcelotduarte/cx_Freeze/discussions) channel.

-# Highlights of Version 6.13:
+# Highlights of Version 6.14:
-- New hooks for PyQt6 (6.3.1 and 6.4.0)
+- Support Python 3.11
+- Binary wheels (x86_64 and aarch64) for musllinux
+- Maintain Windows base executables on git (install from sources without C compiler)
+- Improved documentation
+- New hooks: charset_normalizer, shapely, sklearn, pytorch
-- Improved hooks to support new PySide6 6.4.0
+- Improved hooks: scipy, sqlite3
 - Bug fixes and improvements

-# Highlights of Version 6.2 up to 6.12:
+# Highlights of Version 6.2 up to 6.13:
 - Binary wheels (x86_64 and aarch64) for manylinux and macOS (including Apple Silicon)
-- New or improved hooks, especially matplotlib, numpy, PyQt5, PySide2, PySide6 and Tkinter
+- New or improved hooks, especially matplotlib, numpy, PyQt5, PyQt6, PySide2, PySide6 and Tkinter
 - Support Application Manifests in Windows: manifest and uac-admin
 - Complete integration to setuptools instead of distutils
 - New dependency resolver on Windows